ANDOVER REGIONAL EDUCATION ASSOCIATION

 Meetings and Hearings – All meetings and hearings under this procedure shall not be conducted in public and shall include only such parties in interest and their designated or selected representatives, heretofore referred to in this Article.

 The rights and privileges of the A.R.E.A.
-Secretarial/Clerical Personnel and its representative(s) as set forth in this Agreement shall be granted only to the A.R.E.A. as the exclusive representative of the A.R.E.A.
-Secretarial/Clerical employees, and to no other organization(s) representing any portion of the unit or potential member of the unit.
+Custodial Personnel and its representative(s) as set forth in this Agreement shall be granted only to the A.R.E.A. as the exclusive representative of the A.R.E.A. custodial employees, and to no other organization(s) representing any portion of the unit or potential member of the unit.

 The A.R.E.A.
-Secretarial/Clerical Personnel and their representative(s) may have the right to use school buildings and office equipment for meetings and preparation of Association materials, providing the facility is available on request through the building principal before 8 a.m. and after 4 p.m.
+Custodial Personnel and their representatives may have the right to use school buildings and office equipment for meetings and preparation of association materials, providing the facility is available on request through the building principal before 8 a.m. and after 4 p.m.

 EMPLOYEE RIGHTS AND PRIVILEGES

-Pursuant to Chapter 13, Public Laws 1975, the Board hereby agrees that every employee of the Board shall have the right freely to organize, join and support the A.R.E.A. and its affiliates for the purpose of engaging in collective negotiations and other concerted activities for mutual aid and protection.
-The Board shall not discriminate against any employee with respect to hours, wages or any terms or conditions of employment by reason of his/her membership in the A.R.E.A. and its affiliates, his/her participation in any activities of the A.R.E.A. or its affiliates, collective negotiations with the Board, or his/her institution of any grievance, under this Agreement or otherwise with respect to any term or conditions of employment.
+Pursuant to Chapter 123, Public Laws 1975, the Board hereby agrees that every employee of the Board shall have the right freely to organize, join and support the A.R.E.A. and its affiliates for the purpose of engaging in collective negotiations and other concerted activities for mutual aid and protection.
+The Board shall not discriminate against any employee with respect to hours, wages, or any terms of conditions of employment by reason of his/her membership in the A.R.E.A. and its affiliates, his/her participation in any activities of the A.R.E.A. or its affiliates, collective negotiations with the Board, or his/her institution of any grievance, under the Agreement or otherwise with respect to any terms or conditions of employment.

 Nothing contained herein shall be construed to deny or restrict to any employee such rights as he/she may have under New Jersey School Laws or other applicable laws and regulations.
 The rights granted to employees here shall be deemed to be in addition to those provided elsewhere.